-- 1) Develop categories of the reasons for which a student may be suspended. - 2) Ensure that each suspension is categorized accordingly. - 3) Ensure that the total number of pupils suspended and the duration of suspensions are tabulated for each category. - 4) Offer and arrange alternative programming for students who are suspended for more than five days.
+- 1) Enter the report in Powerschool within 48 hours of the suspension.
+The report shall contain: - a.
+The student's name - b.
+The period of suspension - c.
+A description of the behaviour for which the student was suspended - 2) Record the appropriate category of the reasons for which a student may be suspended on the monthly report. - 3) Ensure that each suspension is categorized accordingly. - 4) Ensure that the total number of pupils suspended and the duration of suspensions are tabulated for each category. - 5) Offer and arrange alternative programming for students who are suspended for more than five days.
+This may range from work at home to alternative programming at a different location or remote learning.
+The Principal will consider the student's needs, length of suspension and age.